scottkleinman/graduate-program/pages/prospective-students.md

 The CSUN English Department's MA program has three options: Creative Writing, Literature, and Rhetoric & Composition.
 Regardless of which option you choose, the official degree you receive will be an MA in English.
 For further details about the program, see the [About page](/graduate-program/about).

+**Note: CSUN offers an MA in English with an emphasis in Creative Writing, but not an MFA in Creative Writing.**

 ## How to Apply

 ### Deadlines